-OLM 580: Leading Project Management Strategy
+Leading Project Management Strategy

-This course provides the fundamental concepts, processes, and techniques necessary to successfully manage projects in organizations.
+(Prerequisites: OLM 501 and OLM 503) This course provides the fundamental concepts, processes, and techniques necessary to successfully manage projects in organizations.
 Students will combine theory and personal experience to explore the fundamental nature of projects and the techniques involved in project management.
 Concepts such as the definition of a project, the nature of the project team, and the role and function of the project manager are presented.
 Discussion incorporates the language of projects, the context in which projects are conducted, and the key players in the project management process.
 Students investigate practical application of project management principles as applied to practice settings.
 The Project Management Body of Knowledge (PMBOK) is introduced as the basis to further explore practices, tools, and techniques for successful project management.
 Project integration, a coordination function of the project manager requiring effective human resource and communications management, is explored.

-OLM 590: Capstone Project
+Capstone Project

-(Prerequisites: Completion of all required course work or permission of Graduate Faculty Advisor; a grade of B or above is required for this course.)
+(Prerequisites: Completion of all required course work; a grade of B or above is required for this course.)
 Students will be required to submit a master's project that is a comprehensive document that provides concrete evidence of the integration and practice of organizational leadership, knowledge and skills learned as a result of taking the courses in the program.
 Students will build on the topic identified early in the program, and in conjunction with graduate faculty will prepare a draft proposal and final project for approval and presentation.
 The final product will subsequently be submitted to the College for final approval.
-This course is scheduled for a 14- or 16- week session.